Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-1/README.md

 Crash the application by using the `/crash` endpoint.

 This time still only the pod we are port-forwarded to should crash.
 The other pods should still be running, since no /crash endpoint is called on them.
-But we would like to have a more resilient application.
-To make sure the application is still available when a pod crashes we can use a Kubernetes resource called a `Service`.
+It would be nice to connect to the other pods of the deployment so that the application can be more resiliant en give the crashing pod time to restart.
+We will explore more in the next part with a resource called `Service`

 ## Bonus InitContainer